Welcome to the Mid-America Bonsai Alliance (MABA) website

-The MABA Board of Directors has therefore decided to look for hosts for a convention in 2013 or 2014.
+The MABA Board of Directors is seeking a host club for a convention in 2015.
 Now is the time to start discussing with your club members about considering hosting the next convention.
 I will be honest there is some planning work that needs to take place and then there is work during the convention, but the payoff is not only the profits generated for your club but also the opportunity of bringing your club name to the forefront in the bonsai community.
-So please have discussions with your club members and consider being the host club in 2013 or 2014.
+So please have discussions with your club members and consider being the host club in 2015.

 For those of you not familiar with the Mid-America Bonsai Alliance, it is a group of clubs located throughout the central part of North America and our purpose is to promote the use of plant species that are native to this region to be used as bonsai and to also provide a convention close to home that offers a good value for your money.
 We try to hold a convention every other year and move its location within the region so that all clubs that are members of MABA have the opportunity to host the event.
 These conventions are a great fundraiser for your local club as the host club keeps 65% of the profits from the convention.